cota/dbt-bench/README.md

 * The scripts do not reconfigure QEMU.
 They do call `make clean`, however.
   Make sure the tree pointed at by `QEMU_PATH` is properly configured for the architecture you want.
 Configuring with `--disable-werror` is recommended.

+* Using the `-j` flag is safe.
+Tests are run sequentially; however, the parent `-j` parameter is used when QEMU is built.